State budget crunch looms, as Virginia seeks less restriction on federal aid

 The coronavirus crisis is likely to blow a hole in Virginia’s budget for the current fiscal year, not just the proposed two-year budget that Gov. Ralph Northam has yet to amend or sign.

-Secretary of Finance Aubrey Layne had thought the economic cutbacks would not force cuts in the budget for the fiscal year that ends on June 30, but he said, "It was going to be two or three weeks, and now it's going to be two or three months."
+Secretary of Finance Aubrey Layne had thought earlier that the economic cutbacks would not force cuts in the budget for the fiscal year that ends June 30, but he said Monday, “It was going to be two or three weeks, and now it’s going to be two or three months.”

 “It’s a lot different ballgame,” Layne said.

-State budget officials expect $1.8 billion in federal aid for the state under the stimulus funding package that Congress approved and President Donald Trump signed last week, but they can't use the money to replace lost state revenue.
-They only can use it to pay for services necessary since March 1 to stop the spread of the deadly virus.
+State budget officials expect $1.8 billion in federal aid for the state government under the stimulus funding package that Congress approved and President Donald Trump signed last week.

+But they can’t use the money to replace lost state revenue.
+They can only use it to pay for services necessary since March 1 to respond to the coronavirus pandemic.

-"It's not good to be authorized money that you can't spend," Senate Finance & Appropriations Chairwoman Janet Howell, D-Fairfax, said Monday.
+“It’s not good to be authorized money that you can’t spend,” Senate Finance and Appropriations Chairwoman Janet Howell, D-Fairfax, said Monday.

-The Northam administration and assembly leaders are asking Congress to take another look at federal aid that states can use to replace lost income and sales tax revenue without cutting deeply into existing and newly approved programs.
+The Northam administration and General Assembly leaders are asking Congress to take another look at federal aid that states can use to replace lost income and sales tax revenue without cutting deeply into existing and newly approved programs.

 “We’ll see if the federal government will loosen the restrictions and give the states a little more flexibility,” House Appropriations Chairman Luke Torian, D-Prince William, said Monday.